Falcon Heavy test flight: Boosters

 Both boosters successfully landed almost simultaneously on the ground at Landing Zones 1 and 2 at Cape Canaveral Air Force Station.
 As the boosters were from an older generation of the Falcon 9 booster, SpaceX has ruled out using any of their major parts for a third mission.
 Due to the high cost and lengthy manufacturing process of the grid fins, however, those were reused on future flights.

 Central core

 The central core attempted to return to the autonomous spaceport drone ship "Of Course I Still Love You" but failed to light two of the three engines during the landing burn.
 The core crashed into the ocean 100 m away from the drone ship at 500 km/h, causing damage to two of the drone ship's station-keeping thrusters.
-According to Elon Musk on the post-flight conference, the central core ran out of triethylaluminum-triethylborane (TEA-TEB) igniter fluid.
+According to Elon Musk on the post-flight conference, the central core ran out of triethylaluminium-triethylborane (TEA-TEB) igniter fluid.
 Musk later stated that the fix to this problem was "pretty obvious", which led many to believe SpaceX was simply going to add more ignition fluid on future missions.
 As SpaceX was phasing out Block 3 and starting the transition to only use Block 5 hardware for future Falcon 9 launches, the Block 3 center core loss did not impact future SpaceX operations.